 LIPA's Investment Policy incorporates the investment requirements of New York State, LIPA's General Bond Resolution, and the Nuclear Decommissioning Trust Agreements.
-The Investment Policy was last approved by the Board of Trustees on March 29, 2023.
+The Investment Policy was last approved by the Board of Trustees on March 27, 2024.
+These guidelines have been reviewed and no changes have been made for the current year.